rack-amqp/jackalope/README.md

 ![Jackalope](http://beerpulse.com/wp-content/uploads/2010/11/jackalope-brewing.png)

-Server to run your rack (rails) application using AMQP as the transport protocol.
+AMQP-HTTP compliant Server to run your rack (rails) application using AMQP as the transport protocol.

 ## Installation